zabbix/zabbix-docker/Dockerfiles/build-base/README.md

 # How to use this image

 The image is required to build Zabbix components.
-It is base image for [MySQL](https://github.com/zabbix/zabbix-docker/tree/trunk/Dockerfiles/build-mysql), [PostgreSQL](https://github.com/zabbix/zabbix-docker/tree/trunk/Dockerfiles/build-pgsql) and [SQLite3](https://github.com/zabbix/zabbix-docker/tree/trunk/Dockerfiles/build-sqlite3) base images.
-While the image contains only required packages, MySQL, PostgreSQL and SQLite3 base images compile Zabbix component and prepare them for usage.
+It is the base image for [common](https://github.com/zabbix/zabbix-docker/tree/trunk/Dockerfiles/build-common), [MySQL](https://github.com/zabbix/zabbix-docker/tree/trunk/Dockerfiles/build-mysql), [PostgreSQL](https://github.com/zabbix/zabbix-docker/tree/trunk/Dockerfiles/build-pgsql) and [SQLite3](https://github.com/zabbix/zabbix-docker/tree/trunk/Dockerfiles/build-sqlite3) build images.
+The image contains only required packages, binaries and tools; its child build images compile and prepare Zabbix components for runtime images.

 # The image variants